 directory are part of

-the Kiss system and would normally not need to be touched.
+the Kiss system and should not be modified.

 index.html